 With that in mind, it’s time to seriously consider making the changes required to allow your employees to successfully work from home.
 We’ll be issuing guidance on productive remote working over the coming weeks, but as a first step, we recommend providing the tools and technologies that facilitate communication and collaboration.

-One such tools is Microsoft Teams.
+One such tool is Microsoft Teams.
 Microsoft aims to keep teams connected while they work apart by making Microsoft Teams available to as many people as possible.
 Teams allows you to chat, meet, call, and collaborate all in one place.
 As best of all, the tech giant is offering smaller organisations the paid version of Teams for free for 6 months.

 We’ve compiled our top tips for using Teams to work remotely below: